Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Numerical Simulation Results

 Figure~\ref{Fig:Dist_Est} illustrates the disturbance torque estimates generated by the Kalman filter for the three MPC test cases.
-The black dashed lines are the true disturbances, accounting for the torque generated by the SRP due to the offset between the CM and CP.
+The black dashed lines are the true disturbances, accounting for the torque generated by the SRP due to the non-ideal sail shape and the solar sail's attitude.
+The forward slew and return slew are initiated at $10000$ and $20000$ seconds respectively, which results in the change of SRP disturbance torque.
 While the exact magnitude of the estimated disturbance torque does not exactly match the true disturbance torque, the estimate is reasonably accurate, and clearly assists with the MPC-based momentum management strategy, as shown in Fig.~\ref{Fig_MPC_sim}.
 It is worth noting that the disturbance torque estimate generated by the Kalman filter will account for all model inaccuracies in practice (e.g., nonlinearities, discretization approximations), which could explain the difference between the estimated and true disturbance torque.
+The disturbance torque in roll axis has a significantly smaller magnitude than the pitch/yaw axes and the other state estimates, making it difficult to observe and sensitive to measurement noise.
+However, the roll disturbance estimate still converges within the neighborhood of the true value, and allows MPC to adjust accordingly.
+Future work will investigate improving the observability of the roll disturbance estimate, through the use of more accurate measurements or the introduction of additional measurements.

+Given the prediction model being linearized about the nominal slew trajectory, the MPC policies proactively take momentum management actuation once the slew maneuver arises in the prediction horizon (1000 seconds ahead in this case).
+Within the MPC formulation, the RCD torque magnitude, SRP force, estimated disturbance torque are assumed constant, with the AMT actuation modeled as a ZOH.
+In contrast, the simulation incorporates the nonlinear attitude dynamics, AMT motion dynamics, and the attitude-dependent nature of the SRP force, torque, and RCD effects.
+Despite the simplifications in the prediction model of MPC (which improves real-time feasibility), the recursive nature allows the controller to compensate for these discrepancies at every time step, demonstrating significant robustness against model uncertainties.